marchelbling/marc.helbling.fr/content/post/2018-08-17-local-citus.md

 - citus
 - postgres
 - docker
-title: "Running Citus locally"
+title: "Running Citus in Docker"
-description: "Notes on how to run Citus extension for Postgresql locally (in docker)"
+description: "Notes on how to run Citus extension for Postgresql locally (in Docker)"
 url: running-citus-locally/
 ---